Battery Separator: What is it and How it Impacts Fire Investigations

 The ceramic coating can also provide a high level of safety.
 In the event of a battery failure, the ceramic coating can act as a barrier, preventing direct contact between the electrodes and preventing a short circuit.
 However, ceramic-coated separators can be more expensive and more difficult to manufacture than polymer separators.

 Understanding the role and behavior of battery separators is important for fire investigators.
 As mentioned earlier, a failure or damage to the separator can lead to a short circuit within the battery, which can cause a thermal runaway and potentially lead to a fire or explosion.
-If a fire is suspected to have originated from a battery-powered device, the condition of the battery separator can be a key factor to consider.
+Analyzing the types and effects of fault currents helps investigators understand how and why such short circuits generate enough energy to ignite materials during a battery failure.

 Moreover, the type of separator used in the battery can also provide clues about the potential causes of the fire.
 For example, if the battery used a PE separator, the fire could have been caused by the separator's shrinkage under high temperatures.
 On the other hand, if the battery had a ceramic-coated separator, the fire could have been caused by a failure in the ceramic coating.